th92rodr/dev.stage/web/readme.md

-# 📺 DevStage — Event Referral System Application
+# DevStage - Event Referral System Application

-DevStage is the frontend application for the event referral system.
+DevStage is the frontend application for the **event referral system**.
 It allows users to sign up for an event, view their referral stats, and track leaderboard rankings — all through a responsive and modern UI built with Next.js.

 ---

-## 📚 Features
+## 🎯 Features

-* **Landing Page** (`/`):
+- **Landing Page** (`/`):

-  * Displays event information
+  - Displays event information
-  * Contains a subscription form for users to join the event, with validation and real-time errors using zod and react-hook-form
+  - Contains a subscription form for users to join the event, with validation and real-time errors using zod and react-hook-form
-  * Redirects users to their personalized referral page after successful sign-up
+  - Redirects users to their personalized referral page after successful sign-up

-* **Invite Page** (`/invite/[subscriberId]`):
+- **Invite Page** (`/invite/[subscriberId]`):

-  * Shows user's unique referral link with copy-to-clipboard support
+  - Shows user's unique referral link with copy-to-clipboard support

-  * Displays real-time referral statistics:
+  - Displays real-time referral statistics:

-    * Total link clicks
+    - Total link clicks
-    * Total successful referrals
+    - Total successful referrals
-    * Current ranking position
+    - Current ranking position

-  * Displays the ranking leaderboard highlighting the top 3 referrers
+  - Displays the ranking leaderboard highlighting the top 3 referrers

-* DevStage backend API integration auto-generated from the OpenAPI schema using Orval
+- DevStage backend API integration auto-generated from the OpenAPI schema using Orval

 ---